amandaghassaei/gpu-io/README.md

 ### Precision

-By default all shaders in gpu-io are inited with highp precision floats and ints, but it falls back to mediump if not available (this is the same convention used by Threejs).
+By default all shaders in gpu-io are inited with highp precision floats and ints, but it falls back to mediump if highp is not available (this is the same convention used by Threejs).
 More info in [src/glsl/common/precision.ts](https://github.com/amandaghassaei/gpu-io/blob/main/src/glsl/common/precision.ts).

 You can override these defaults by specifying `intPrecision` and `floatPrecision` in GPUComposer's constructor:
 ```js